Before Building Laboratory

 The construction industry has been slow to adapt as local climates shift, overextended supply chains threaten the viability of traditional building materials, landfills pile up, and material life cycles come into question.
 This is a major concern for communities worldwide over both the short and long terms as they are thrust into the turmoil of increasingly frequent and dramatic climate events that stress aging infrastructure.

 The Biomaterial Building Exposition is a platform focused on architectural-scale biomaterial research.
 The Exposition places multiple novel approaches in dialogue, fostering a larger discussion on how rapidly-renewable, carbon-sequestering biomaterials can be utilized in contemporary construction.
 The Exposition seeks to establish a multi-institutional scholarly discourse and raise the public visibility of novel approaches to biomaterial construction.
-Architect-scholar teams from University of Arkansas, Cornell University, Kansas State University, Penn State University, and Rice University convergeD in Charlottesville, Virginia to exhibit full-scale installations developed at the scholars’ home institutions and with students at the University of Virginia.
+Architect-scholar teams from University of Arkansas, Cornell University, Kansas State University, Penn State University, and Rice University converged in Charlottesville, Virginia to exhibit full-scale installations developed at the scholars’ home institutions and with students at the University of Virginia.

 The Exposition opened to the public on Grounds at the University of Virginia.
 Since its inception, UVA’s Academical Village has been an architectural testing ground.
 The Exposition expands this tradition, forging a path toward a radical material future that foregrounds environmental and human health, set against the backdrop of a UNESCO World Heritage Site.

-A gallery exhibition in Campbell Hall’s Elmaleh Gallery brought together process work from the development of the installations, as well as material samples and images of ongoing biomaterial work being advanced across disciplines at the University of Virginia.
+A gallery exhibition in Campbell Hall’s Elmaleh Gallery brought together process work from the development of the installations, as well as material samples

 FORMAT